 No matter what reason you have for needing a crown, your dentist can restore form to your smile using this great restoration.
-Here are several reasons that you may need one.
+Here are several reasons why you may need one.

 Having a root canal is often a reason for getting a crown